6 Awe-Inspiring Things You Have to See to Believe in Cappadocia, Turkey

 Wrapping up a perfect stay in Cappadocia

-That evening I walked back up the hill to Goreme’s sunset spot.
-This time my hike was rewarded as the town’s fairy chimneys glowed orange with the setting sun.
-I couldn’t have scripted a more poetic ending to my stay in this beautiful place.
+That evening I walk back up the hill to Goreme’s sunset spot.
+This time my hike is rewarded as the town’s fairy chimneys glow orange with the setting sun.

 I have no doubt that visions of Cappadocia’s otherworldly landscape will stay with me for a lifetime.